Meet the Team.

 Goldy (Zehavit) Albu

-Monica Munro is a Counsellor and Parent Educator who supports families raising neurodiverse and gender-diverse children.
+Monica Munro is a Family Counsellor and Parent Educator who supports families raising neurodiverse and gender-diverse children.

 As a parent of four neurodiverse children herself, Monica brings deep lived experience, compassion, and understanding to her work.
 She partners with families to reduce isolation, build confidence, and develop practical, supportive strategies—helping parents and children feel seen, supported, and less alone, even when the journey feels overwhelming.